-This site is currently undergoing a major upgrade in content and design.
+I am in the process of giving the SPN another major upgrade in content and design for its 20th birthday.
 The old QT movies were not displaying properly in many browsers and some of the links to other web sites were outdated.
 The newly designed website contains brand new movies shot in HD with help from my U-M students as actors for the movies, and a complementary YouTube channel.
-I don't have all the content finished yet, but I received quite a few comments about the old movies not displaying correctly so I decided to launch the new and improved site before I have completed post-production on all the new videos.
+I will add the new content as I finish it, so please keep checking in.

 Michael Hopkins is an Associate Professor and Chair of Music Education at the University of Michigan School of Music, Theatre and Dance in Ann Arbor, where he teaches undergraduate courses in string techniques, orchestra methods, and music technology, and graduate courses in psychology of music and research methods.
 Prior to joining the faculty, Hopkins was an associate professor of music at the University of Vermont, from 1999-2010, where he was conductor of the UVM Orchestra and taught courses in music education and music technology.